-- 3. Be sure the ice bin is in place and the automatic shutoff arm is down. - 4.
-Let the refrigerator cool down to ice making temperature.
-Remember, this can take up to 24 hours. - 5.
-Let the ice maker cycle and dump the first batch of ice.
+- Turn Ice Maker Winterization Drain valve to the CLOSED position. - Turn the water supply ON. - Ensure the ice bin is in place and the wire shutoff arm is lowered to the ON position. - Allow the refrigerator to cool down to ice making temperature.
+Remember, this can take up to 24 hours.